stimulant/ampm/README.md

 ```

 More information about the types of data to include in the event tracking message can be found on the [Google Analytics](https://support.google.com/analytics/answer/1033068) site.

+<a name="integration-restarting"></a>
+## Application Restart

+Sending a `restart` message ovr the websocket or OSC connection will cause ampm to restart the application on demand.